realworldocaml/book/en/compiler-output-formats.md

 ```

 The `ocamldoc` comments are distinguished by beginning with the double asterix,
-with some text formatting conventions within the comment to mark metadata (most
+with formatting conventions within the comment to mark metadata (most notably,
-notably, the `@tag` fields to mark specific properties such as the author or
+the `@tag` fields to mark specific properties such as the author of that
-argument description).
+section of code).

 Try compiling the HTML documentation and UNIX man pages by running `ocamldoc`
 over the source file.